Blockchain Infrastructure

 The fundamental difference

 Blockchain databases differ from traditional databases in that they comprise a sequence of transactions that are securely anchored and immutable.
-In contrast, traditional databases are a collection of state information that can be mutated and lose logging history over time or in the case of a hack.
+In contrast, traditional databases are a collection of state information that can be mutated and lose logging history over time or in the case of a security breach.

 Significant improvements in security

 Blockchain transactions are completely encrypted and usually decentralised on multiple servers.
-Because of this, you have highly available architecture with multiple operators across the globe to check and verify transactions.
-This makes the whole architecture cyber secure.
+Therefore, there is a need for highly available architecture with multiple operators across the globe to check and verify transactions.
+This makes the whole architecture cyber-secure.

 Imagine having 21 validators plus 5 standby who operate the blockchain.
-In a hypothetical scenario where one validator gets hacked and the hacker tries to change the information on the blockchain, the hacker would not succeed.
+In a hypothetical scenario where one validator is compromised and tries to change the information on the blockchain, they would not succeed.
 This is because the other 20 validators have the original sequence of all transactions.
+This is an example of a consensus mechanism.
 Any new information added to the database needs to be approved by the majority of validators before being added on-chain.

 Ideal use cases